-In addition, all Senior and Prep School teachers are required to assist with supervision or act as an official at School events.
-These may include inter-school swimming and athletics carnivals, socials and various inter-house competitions in the Senior School; and inter-school and inter-house sporting, cultural and community events in the Prep School.
+All Senior and Preparatory School teachers are required to assist with supervision or act as an official at school events.
+These may include inter-school swimming and athletics carnivals, socials and various inter-house competitions in the Senior School; and inter-school and inter-house sporting, cultural and community events in the Preparatory School.